Say NO to more fossil fuel subsidies in Wisconsin - Our Planet and Communities’ Health Can’t Afford It

-Join us in sending a strong message to the USDA that uplifts our opposition to a new gas plant.
-Together, we can make this a turning point for Wisconsin.
+Join us in sending a strong message to the USDA and the Biden-Harris Administration that uplifts our opposition to federal subsidies for fossil fuels.
+Together, we can make this a turning point for Wisconsin and communities across our country.
 We can ask the USDA’s Rural Utility Service to deny the loan, especially since the USDA is currently offering renewable energy project funding for co-ops like Dairyland.
-We can also ask for a full Environmental Impact Statement that analyzes the climate, health, and justice impacts of this project.

 We encourage you to share a story or customize the message below to make your comment more impactful.

 *If you do not see a comment tool below, you may need to enable pop-ups for this site.*